runtimeverification/rv-predict/doc/DEVELOPER.md

      what we need when creating an event, while not allowing us to use methods which we didn't override by mistake.

+### Race detection

-1. Race detection works something like this:
+Race detection works something like this:
   * Something (the java instrumentation or the trace reader) gets a window's worth of data and puts it in a `Trace` object.
     * When reading data, the `TraceCache.getTraceWindow` reads the raw data and sends it to `TraceState.initNextTraceWindow`
     * `TraceState.initNextTraceWindow` will call `processWindow` which, among other things, initializes the trace producers, then it initializes and returns the trace.
   * `MaximalRaceDetector.run` receives a a window's worth of events in the `Trace` object.
 It calls `computeUnknownRaceSuspects` to find out the possible races for this window, then it will create a new `MaximalCausalModel`, calling `checkRaceSuspects` on it
   * `MaximalCausalModel.create` will call `addConstraints` to initialize the constraints to be sent to z3 (read events read the right value, thread events cannot be executed before the start event and so on).
   * `MaximalCausalModel.checkRaceSuspects` will filter some of the race suspects, then it will start processing the possible races with some degree of parallelism.
 For efficiency purposes, it first tests race suspects with some inaccurate, but faster constrains, then it will recheck some of them with accurate constraints.
 As soon as a race is found, it will stop checking others which are very similar.

+### Constraint generation

+Constraints are generated in `MaximalCausalModel.addConstraints`.
+There are a few things to keep in mind:

+  * Each kind of constraint has a `ConstraintSource`.
+The `ConstraintSource` classes help isolating the various constraint functionality, which makes the code easier to follow and makes testing easier.
+  * Each source can, in principle, generate two kinds of constraints:
+    * fast, but which may detect more races than there are
+    * accurate, i.e. detects all races, and only when they exist.

+    In practice, most of the sources generate the same constraints in both cases.
+  * Read-write consistency is handled in a special way, to allow races involving only part of the trace

+That being said, the current constraint types (except read-write consistency)
+are:
+  * Happens-before.
+These make sure that:
+    * a thread's events are in the right order.
+    * Thread events are executed between the start and end events (if any).
+  * Locks: this makes sure that two sections with the same lock can't overlap
+  * Signal interrupt locations - makes sure that signals can interrupt only when they are enabled
+  * Threads at depth 0 - makes sure that thread events run at signal depth 0.
+  * Signal depth limit - makes sure that we don't generate check races involving signal-interrupts-signal-interrupts-signal... with a depth more than a given limit
+  * Signal start mask - attempts to compute the signal masks with which signals start.
+This is used by the "signal interrupt locations" constraint to decide whether to allow a signal to interrupt another one before any explicit signal-enable event on the interrupted signal.
+  * Non-overlapping signals - signals interrupting the same thread can't have simultaneous events.

+Read-write consistency is handled by `getRaceAssertion`, which asserts that the two events involved in a race are reachable without requiring that the events are consistent with the previous stuff (`getPhiAbs`) and that they can occur at the same time (the `INT_EQUAL` part)

+`getPhiAbs` says that an event is reachable through a consistent execution, but it does not require that the event itself is consistent.

+`getPhiConc` says that an event is reachable through a consistent execution and the event itself is consistent.

+`getPhiSC` takes all the write events that could occur before a read event and checks that the read can occur after one of the compatible ones, and that one of the compatible ones is itself reachable through consistent execution.